swordsreversed/StreamMachine/README.md

 For more, see the
 [full documentation of configuration options](https://github.com/StreamMachine/StreamMachine/wiki/Configuration-settings).

+## Handoff Restarts

+Traditional streaming is done using long-lived connections that can make life painful when you need to deploy a new code release.
+StreamMachine is able to accomplish live restarts by doing a "handoff" where the old process passes all clients to the new process before shutting down.

+To manage this process, StreamMachine ships with the "streammachine-runner" command.
+The runner is a lightweight process that will manage the StreamMachine process, initiating a handoff based on either a `SIGHUP` or a change to a watched trigger file.

 ## Getting Started

 StreamMachine isn't the most user-friendly piece of software to install at the